desoto13/batch6-activities/README.md

 [TRIBUTE PAGE](https://desoto13.github.io/batch6-activities/UserStory)

 This activity requires to make a tribute page to someone whom we look up to.
-This is a training exercise for User Story using HTML and CSS from scratch.
+This is a training exercise for using HTML and CSS from scratch.